javo0101/introGIS/lessons.md

 Note: ArcGIS will only geocode up to 100 entries.
 If you have more than 100, you can use the Census Geocoder which allows you to geocode up to 1000 entries.

+## Keywords

+Do you remember the glossary terms from this section?
+- geocoding

 # Changing the Style of the Points Layer

 Now you should see a series of points on top of the neighborhood map layer.
 ArcGIS Online will automatically use an attribute to style the point layer.
 In my example, it automatically chose "Start location."

-Let's change the style of the points layer.
+Let's change the style of the points layers so that the symbology is not based on an attribute.
 I'm not really interested in displaying any particular attribute along with the protests.
 I just want to see the location of the protests.

 1. Under **Choose an attribute to show**, select "Show location only."
 2. Now let's change the color of the points.
 In the box that says Location (single symbol) choose **OPTIONS**.